Parcel Delivery Management Services, from The Whistl Group visit parcels website

 • Drop the repeated hold messages and rigid script reading in favour of useful information.

-Customer surveys via email, live chat, social media polls, and of course, telephone, to gather feedback on your call centre strategy will allow you to identify gaps in service quality, performance degradation over time and benchmark your customer experience against your competition.
+This will allow you to identify gaps in your personal service quality, performance degradation over time and benchmark your customer experience against your competition.

 Join our mailing list